AI-and-Blockchain/S23_Algo_Crypt/README.md

 The blockchain component of this project demo uses algokit, which requires Docker.
 Please install Docker Engine before attempting to run this demo.

+The API and associated frontend require the Node Package Manager and React.js

+FOR WINDOWS USERS: the bootstrap scripts are written as linux shell scripts.
+For maximum ease of use, use WSL with this project.

 ### Install and Setup

 Start by cloning this repository.